Liberals say no to mandatory and online voting

 The electoral-reform debate hasn't entirely faded from view in the two months since Gould announced that change was not in her mandate.

-NDP reform critic Nathan Cullen recently embarked on a national series of town hall meetings on the topic.
+NDP democratic reform critic Nathan Cullen recently embarked on a national series of town hall meetings on the topic.
 And Fair Vote Canada, an organization that promotes proportional representation, participated in the recent set of byelections in hopes of "sending a strong message" to the Liberals.